Alexandra Horowitz: Research and career

 Horowitz is an instructor of dog cognition, nonfiction writing, and oral storytelling.
 In addition to being a professor, Horowitz is also the PI of the Dog Cognition Lab at Barnard, focusing on analyzing the behavior and psychology of owned dogs.
 Her research has provided insight into dogs’ sense of self, their sense of space, and the way they use their olfactory system to make sense of the world around them.
-Her research on the perceived emotion of guilt commonly displayed by dogs has shown that this look is not the dog feeling guilty but rather attempting to act submissively to avoid punishment.
+Her research on the perceived emotion of guilt commonly displayed by dogs has shown that this look is not reflecting the dog feeling guilty but rather attempting to act submissively to avoid punishment.
 Horowitz's work guides dog owners on how to improve their relationships with their dogs, advising owners to tailor certain kinds of play to the dog and allow dogs to explore their olfactory worlds.

-Outside of her work in the lecture hall and the lab, Horowitz has published many works on dog cognition.
+Outside of her work in the lecture hall and the lab, Horowitz has published five books.
 Her most recent work, The Year of the Puppy, follows a dog throughout the first year of life, a year which Horowitz describes as an especially pivotal time in development.
 Her writing and research have received high acclaim, with book reviewers calling it precise, engaging, entertaining, and uplifting.
-She aims to create books that are accessible to a younger audience to foster a sense of curiosity and empathy toward non-human animals in the younger generation.
-She also created the podcast, Off-Leash, with episodes highlighting conversations about dog behavior and cognition shared between Horowitz and a notable guest as they took their dogs for a walk.
+She has said that she aims to create books that are accessible to a younger audience to foster a sense of curiosity and empathy toward non-human animals in the younger generation.
+She also created the podcast Off-Leash, with episodes highlighting conversations about dog behavior and cognition shared between Horowitz and a notable guest as they took their dogs for a walk.